-The second cost function (2)(2) is a slightly modified mean squared error estimate used for daily (cf_2) and half-hourly (cf_3) tuning.
+The second cost function (2) is a slightly modified mean squared error estimate used for daily (cf_2) and half-hourly (cf_3) tuning.
 With multiple variables there is always the problem of having one variable dominating over the others.
-Since no true errors were available, it was decided to normalize the residuals using the mean of observations in cost function (2).
-This way the resulting function is sensitive to changes in both variables - AM is used as a noise-resistant optimizer and sampling is done in the spirit of studying the identifiability and correlations of the parameters.
-The components are denoted as G_2 , E_2 for daily and G_3 , E_3 for half-hourly tuning.
-The pointwise differences in GPP and ET are divided by the mean values of the observed quantities, then squared, summed up and divided by the number of observations .
+Since no true 20 errors were available, it was decided to normalize the residuals using the mean of observations in cost function (2).
+This way 21 the resulting function is sensitive to changes in both variables - AM is used as a noise-resistant optimizer and sampling is done 22 in the spirit of studying the identifiability and correlations of the parameters.
+The components are denoted as G_2 , E_2 for daily 22 and G_3 , E_3 for half-hourly tuning.

-$$cf{2,3} = \frac{1}{\underline{N{GPP}}} \sum \frac{\underline{GPP{modelled} - GPP{observed}}{\overline{GPP}{observed}}^{2} - \frac{1}{N{GPP}} \sum \left(\frac{\underline{GPP{mod} - GPP{obs}}}{\overline{GPP}{obs}}\right)^{2} \underbrace{\overset{G{2,3}}{\longrightarrow}}{\longrightarrow} + \frac{1}{\underline{N{ET}}} \sum \frac{\underline{ET{modelled} - ET{observed}}{\overline{ET}{observed}}^{2} - \frac{1}{N{GPP}} \underbrace{(2)}{\overline{C}}$$
+$$cf{2,3} = \underbrace{\frac{1}{N{GPP}} \sum \left(\frac{GPP{mod} - GPP{obs}}{\overline{GPP}{obs}}\right)^2}{(2)} + \underbrace{\frac{1}{N{ET}} \sum \left(\frac{ET{mod} - ET{obs}}{\overline{ET}{obs}}\right)^2}{(2)}$$

-As noted above previously JSBACH was used uncoupled from the other components of the full MPI-ESM.
-This has a tendency to lead to biased results in the model runs as has been recently studied by Dalmonech et al. (2015)?.
+As noted previously JSBACH was used uncoupled from the other components of the full MPI-ESM.
+This has a tendency to lead to biased results in the model runs as has been recently studied by ?.
 Especially in the high latitudes evapotranspiration can be unrealistic during winter since night-time is longer and temperatures low.
 In order to improve the credibility of our results, we masked the evapotranspiration values of the coldest periods, and only took into account those from May to September for each year in both cost functions.

-20 2.6 Parameter analysis
+2.6 Parameter analysis

-After tuning the model (explained in detail in the next section) The optimized parameter values are taken as the mean values of all chains in the sampling process.
-In a case that the parameter chains converge to a limit of a predescribed range of allowed values, the maximum a posteriori (MAP) value is used instead.
+The optimized parameter values are taken as the mean values of all chains in the sampling process.
+In a case that the parameter chains converge to a limit of a predescribed bound of an a priori prescribed range of allowed values, the maximum a posteriori (MAP) value is used instead.
 After tuning the model, we analysed different aspects of this process.
+Class I parameters are excluded from this analysis since they are used to bring the model to an "acceptable initial state" hence we regard them as a

-Only class II and III parameters were part of Class I parameters are excluded from this analysis since we wanted to exclude site specific parameters they are used to bring the model to an "acceptable initial state" hence we regard them as a part of the model initialization (our motivation is explained in chapter 3.1).
+5 excluded from this analysis since they are used to bring the model to an "acceptable initial state" hence we re part of the model initialization (our motivation is explained in chapter 3.1).

-We calculated the correlation correlations and correlation matrices between different parameters to see how they affected one another and for different tunings using the tested parameter vectors in the AM process.
-Then we performed a principal component analysis (PCA) of the covariance matrices of the different tunings to reveal which parameters were on the correlation matrices to get the eigenvectors (v_i) and eigenvalues (e_i) of the least identifiable parameters in the tuning process with the
+We calculated the correlations and correlation matrices between different parameters for different tunings using the tested parameter vectors in the AM process.
+Then we performed a principal component analysis (PCA) on the correlation matrices to get the eigenvectors (v_i) and eigenvalues (e_i) of the least identifiable parameters in the tuning process with the given data.